Nabeel Jabbour

-Nabeel T. Jabbour (born 1941) is an author, lecturer, and expert on Muslim culture.
+Nabeel T. Jabbour (born 1941) is a Syrian-born author, lecturer, and expert on Muslim culture.
 Jabbour's background includes two perspectives—that of the Arab/Muslim world and of the Western/Christian world.
-He frequently speaks at churches and teaches at seminaries, interpreting the phenomenon of Islamic Fundamentalism and other Middle Eastern issues to Westerners and especially to Christians.
+He frequently speaks at churches and teaches at seminaries, interpreting the phenomenon of Islamic fundamentalism and other Middle Eastern issues to Westerners and especially to Christians.

+Early life

+Jabbour was born in Syria and raised in Lebanon.

 Academic career

-Jabbour taught high school for two years in Tripoli, Lebanon, then taught Psychology and Cultural Studies (History of Civilizations) for two years at Haigazian University in Beirut.
-From 1973 to 1975, he worked with university students in Beirut with The Navigators.
+Jabbour taught high school for two years in Tripoli, Lebanon, then taught psychology and cultural studies (history of civilizations) for two years at Haigazian University in Beirut.
+From 1973 to 1975, he worked with university students in Beirut with The Navigators, a Christian parachurch organization.
 From 1975 to 1990, he lived and worked in Cairo, Egypt.

-Currently, Jabbour teaches courses on "Islam and Current Events" and "Radical Islam and a Christian Response" at:
+Jabbour teaches courses on "Islam and Current Events" and "Radical Islam and a Christian Response" at: